-- Our first list will set out the Government Bills to be published in the Session and comment on the Pre-Legislative status of each Bill.
+- Our first list sets out the 25 Government Bills to be published in the Session.

-- The second list will set out the Bills to undergo Pre-Legislative Stage in this Session.
+- The second sets out the 20 Government Bills to undergo Pre-Legislative Stage in this Session.

-- The third list will set out the other Bills each Department plans to introduce in the long term and provides an update on the status of each.
+- The third list sets out the other Bills each Department plans to introduce in the medium and long term and provides an update on the status of each.

-- The fourth list sets out those Bills currently before the Oireachtas.
+- The fourth list sets out the 21 Bills currently before the Oireachtas.

-- The final two lists set out the Acts passed and the Bills published by the current Government since it took office on the 6th May 2016.
+- The fifth list sets out the 8 Acts passed so far by this Government since it took office on the 6th May 2016.